MCaliJr/MCaliJr/README.md

 - 👋 Hi, I’m @MCaliJr
 - 👀 I’m interested in creating problem solving ideas and sharing them with others.
-- 🌱 I’m currently an Early Talent Software Engineer at [LiveChat](https://www.livechat.com/).
+- 🌱 I’m currently a Junior Software Engineer at [LiveChat](https://www.livechat.com/).
 - 💞️ I’m looking to get better at software development by at least 1% every day!
 - 📫 How to reach me: MartinK.MoC@gmail.com